vedranbe/simplevote/README.md

 ## Installation

-Downloaad release and unpack "simplevote" folder to /wp-content/plugins.
+Download [release](https://github.com/vedranbe/simplevote/releases/tag/Wordpress) and unpack "simplevote" folder to /wp-content/plugins.
 After that you just have to activate it.

 ## Preview